cladellas/bashbullet/README.md

   cd bashbullet && ./bashbullet

 ### Minimal configuration
- Place your api key in ~/.bashbullet/config
+ Place your api key or oauth access token in ~/.bashbullet/config
+ See config_example for more detail.
   API_KEY="my_pushbullet_api_key"

 ### Running in the background